 Recognizing and disclosing the possibility of asbestos is not within the scope of your home inspection.
 If your inspector suspects the presence of asbestos, he/she may suggest further evaluation and analysis by a qualified professional.

 The Canadian Association of Home & Property Inspectors (BC) has a Complaint Resolution Process in place.
-Should you find yourself unable to resolve a complaint issue with one of our active members download the Complaints Review Request Document for more information on submitting a complaint.
+We take all complaints very seriously.
+Should you find yourself unable to resolve a complaint issue directly with one of our active members, please contact the CAHPI(BC) Executive Director who will assist you if possible in resolving the issue.
+For formal professional complaints, download the Complaints Review Request Document.
 Complaints should be initiated prior to beginning any restoration work in order to provide both the inspector and the complaint committee the opportunity to investigate an undisturbed problem area.

 Canada Mortgage and Housing Corporation offers this fact sheet for a regular schedule of seasonal maintenance to protect your investment in your home. www.cmhc-schl.gc.ca/en/co/maho/gemare/gemare_003.cfm